Greece Golden Visa: The Definitive Guide

 Technically, if you don’t live in Greece, you don’t have to pay taxes.
 But tax planning is still required, especially if you wish to become a citizen.
 In which case you must pay taxes for seven years.
 This process can become confusing, but with the right professional help, it becomes easier to navigate.

 Recently, the Ministry of Finance has tabled a law that will implement a flat income tax rate of 7% for foreign retirees.
 This law will benefit foreigners who transfer their tax residence to Greece.
-According to the Guardian, parliament is set to deliberate the law within the week.

 The Real Estate Market